-Upon Cartier earning its 55% interest, a joint venture will be formed to incur additional exploration expenditures.
+Upon Cartier earning its 55% interest, a joint venture was formed to incur additional exploration expenditures.
 If the Company does not fund its proportionate interest in the joint venture, its interest will be diluted and, when its interest is reduced below 10%, its interest would be reduced solely to a 1% royalty.
-Cartier will have the option to reduce the royalty from 1% to 0.5% by making a payment of \$3,000,000.
+Cartier has an option to reduce the royalty from 1% to 0.5% by making a payment of \$3,000,000.